andyd/photowallet-1125/replit.md

 - Tap right 30% of photo screen to go to next photo
 - Photos loop around at both ends (first photo ← last photo, last photo → first photo)
 - Only active when not zoomed in to avoid conflicts with pan gestures
+- Added Escape key support to close photo viewer (keyboard accessibility)
+- Swipe down gesture already exits to album
-- Updated instruction text to "Tap edges or swipe"
+- Updated instruction text to "Tap edges or swipe • Swipe down or Esc to close"

 ### Major Architecture Rework: Modal-to-Page Navigation
 - Transformed app from modal-based overlays to proper page-based routing